UmamiAppearance/NoBroCote/README.md

 ```

 ### Server Port
 By default the server runs on port ``10000``.
-If the port is already in use the port number is raised by one if an open port was found.
+If the port is already in use the port number is raised by one until an open port was found.
 The initial port can be changed, if this is a bad starting point for any reason.
 Simply declare another port in that case.
 ```js
 test.port = 8080;
 ```